-TimescaleDB comes with native compression capabilities which enable you to analyze and query massive amounts of historical time-series data inside a database, while also saving on storage costs.
+TimescaleDB includes native compression capabilities which enable you to analyze and query massive amounts of historical time-series data inside a database while also saving on storage costs.
+Additionally, all PostgreSQL data types can be used in compression.

 To learn more about the